Bruce Campbell: Bruce Campbell Horror Film Festival

 Since 2014, the Bruce Campbell Horror Film Festival, narrated and organized by Campbell, was held in the Muvico Theater in Rosemont, Illinois.
 The first festival was originally from August 21 to 25, 2014, presented by Wizard World, as part of the Chicago Comicon.
 The second festival was from August 20 to 23, 2015, with guests Tom Holland and Eli Roth.
 The third festival took place over four days in August 2016.
 Guests of the event were Sam Raimi, Robert Tapert and Doug Benson.

 Personal life

 Campbell married Christine Deveau in 1983; they had two children before divorcing in 1989.
 He met costume designer Ida Gearon while working on Mindwarp.
 They married in 1991.
 They reside in Jacksonville, Oregon.

-Campbell is also an ordained minister, and has performed marriage ceremonies.